versae/ipython-cypher/docs/index.rst

 ============
 - neo4jrestclient 2.0

-Depending on your needs, you might want to Pandas, NetworkX and/or matplotlib in order for ``ipython-cypher`` to produce adapted ouputs from Cypher queries.
+Depending on your needs, you might want to install Pandas, NetworkX and/or matplotlib in order for ``ipython-cypher`` to produce adapted outputs from Cypher queries.
 The minimum versions supported are detailed below.

 - Pandas 0.15